Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/07_data_validation.md

 ---

+# Step 8 - Transaction Occurring Before User Signup

+## Objective

+Validate the logical timeline of user activity by ensuring that transactions occur only after a user account is created.

+A transaction occurring before a signup date represents an impossible user lifecycle event.

+## Result

+- **Transactions detected before signup:** 36,000+ records
+- **Average time difference:** ~9 days
+- **Maximum time difference:** 29 days

+## Interpretation

+This issue appears to be caused by synthetic data generation rather than a real system error.

+The dataset used in this project was generated using Tonic.ai, which sometimes produces realistic but imperfect timelines.

+## Action Taken

+- These transactions will be excluded from lifecycle-based analysis to ensure accurate behavioral and fraud investigation insights.
+- However, they are retained in the raw dataset to document the data quality characteristics of the source data.

+---

 # Conclusion of Data Validation Phase

-Data validation checks were performed across:
+A comprehensive set of data validation checks was performed to ensure the reliability and integrity of the dataset before beginning analytical investigation.

+The validation covered the following areas:

-- Table relationships
+- Table relationship integrity across core entities
-- Duplicate records
+- Duplicate record detection
-- Transaction value integrity
+- Transaction amount validation
-- Device data quality
+- Device data quality checks
-- Fraud data consistency
+- Fraud reporting consistency
-- Refund consistency
+- Refund processing validation
 - Platform fraud rate sanity check
+- Additional lifecycle and relationship validations

+Overall, the dataset demonstrates strong structural integrity, with properly maintained relationships between tables and no critical data quality issues affecting financial or fraud-related records.

+One data limitation was identified involving transactions occurring before user signup dates.
+This is likely due to synthetic data generation and has been documented as a known dataset constraint.
+Appropriate adjustments will be made during analysis to ensure accurate interpretation of user behavior.

-All validations indicate that the dataset is structurally sound and suitable for analytical investigation.
+Based on these validation results, the dataset is considered suitable for further analytical exploration, including fraud detection, risk analysis, and operational insights.